dgleba/listo429c/README-installation-notes.md

 docker-compose restart pgcouch429

-## restart
+## Restart

-I find that it helps to restart the system after setting up and getting it running intially.
+I find that it helps to restart the system after initially setting up and getting it running.

 `docker-compose restart`